miloserdev/openbmc/poky/documentation/ref-manual/terms.rst

       builds.
 The area is created when you ``source`` the setup environment script that is found in the Source Directory (i.e. :ref:`ref-manual/structure:\`\`oe-init-build-env\`\``).
 The
-      :term:`TOPDIR` variable points to the :term:`Build Directory`.
+      :term:`TOPDIR` variable points to the Build Directory.

-      You have a lot of flexibility when creating the :term:`Build Directory`.
+      You have a lot of flexibility when creating the Build Directory.
       Following are some examples that show how to create the directory.
 The examples assume your :term:`Source Directory` is named ``poky``:

-         -  Create the :term:`Build Directory` inside your Source Directory and let the name of the :term:`Build Directory` default to ``build``:
+         -  Create the Build Directory inside your Source Directory and let the name of the Build Directory default to ``build``:

             .. code-block:: shell

-               $ cd poky
+               $ cd $HOME/poky
                $ source oe-init-build-env

-         -  Create the :term:`Build Directory` inside your home directory and specifically name it ``test-builds``:
+         -  Create the Build Directory inside your home directory and specifically name it ``test-builds``:

             .. code-block:: shell

+               $ cd $HOME
                $ source poky/oe-init-build-env test-builds

-         -  Provide a directory path and specifically name the :term:`Build Directory`.
+         -  Provide a directory path and specifically name the Build Directory.
 Any intermediate folders in the pathname must exist.
-This next example creates a :term:`Build Directory` named ``YP-&DISTRO;`` within the existing directory ``mybuilds``:
+            This next example creates a Build Directory named ``YP-&POKYVERSION;`` in your home directory within the existing directory ``mybuilds``:

             .. code-block:: shell

+               $ cd $HOME
-               $ source poky/oe-init-build-env mybuilds/YP-&DISTRO;
+               $ source $HOME/poky/oe-init-build-env $HOME/mybuilds/YP-&POKYVERSION;

       .. note::

-         By default, the :term:`Build Directory` contains :term:`TMPDIR`, which is a temporary directory the build system uses for its work. :term:`TMPDIR` cannot be under NFS.
-Thus, by default, the :term:`Build Directory` cannot be under NFS.
-However, if you need the :term:`Build Directory` to be under NFS, you can set this up by setting :term:`TMPDIR` in your ``local.conf`` file to use a local drive.
-Doing so effectively separates :term:`TMPDIR` from :term:`TOPDIR`, which is the :term:`Build Directory`.
+         By default, the Build Directory contains :term:`TMPDIR`, which is a temporary directory the build system uses for its work. ``TMPDIR`` cannot be under NFS.
+Thus, by default, the Build Directory cannot be under NFS.
+However, if you need the Build Directory to be under NFS, you can set this up by setting ``TMPDIR`` in your ``local.conf`` file to use a local drive.
+Doing so effectively separates ``TMPDIR`` from :term:`TOPDIR`, which is the Build Directory.

    :term:`Build Host`
       The system used to build images in a Yocto Project Development environment.
 The build system is sometimes referred to as the development host.

-   :term:`buildtools`
-      Build tools in binary form, providing required versions of development tools (such as Git, GCC, Python and make), to run the OpenEmbedded build system on a development host without such minimum versions.

-      See the ":ref:`system-requirements-buildtools`" paragraph in the
-      Reference Manual for details about downloading or building an archive of such tools.

-   :term:`buildtools-extended`
-      A set of :term:`buildtools` binaries extended with additional development tools, such as a required version of the GCC compiler to run the OpenEmbedded build system.

-      See the ":ref:`system-requirements-buildtools`" paragraph in the
-      Reference Manual for details about downloading or building an archive of such tools.

-   :term:`buildtools-make`
-      A variant of :term:`buildtools`, just providing the required version of ``make`` to run the OpenEmbedded build system.

    :term:`Classes`
       Files that provide for logic encapsulation and inheritance so that